abduloo7454/XAI-Hyper-GCN/README.md

 ## Installation

-To install HyperGCN, you'll need Python 3.6+...
+ Create an environment using requirement.txt (All packages mentioned there)

 ## Usage

-Once the dependencies are installed...
+Once the dependencies are installed then, just run the main.py

 ## Model Architecture